rohitkannan/rohitkannan.github.io/_pages/about.md

 Recent News
 ======

+**April 2021:** I presented the paper *Residuals-Based Distributionally Robust Optimization with Covariate Information* in the Robust Optimization Webinar series <a href = "https://rohitkannan.github.io/presentations/Kannan_ROW21_ERDRO.pdf" target="_blank">[Slides]</a>

+**March 2021:** I gave two invited talks on *A Modular Framework for Integrating Machine Learning within Stochastic Optimization*: to the ChBE Dept. at Clarkson and to the Mathematical Sciences Dept. at Florida Tech

+**February 2021:** I gave an invited talk on *A Modular Framework for Integrating Machine Learning within Stochastic Optimization* to the SIE Department at the University of Arizona

 **January 2021:** <span style="color: red">New work</span> with Guzin Bayraksan and Jim Luedtke on Heteroscedasticity-Aware Machine Learning Approaches for Contextual Stochastic Optimization is now available on Optimization Online <a href = "http://www.optimization-online.org/DB_FILE/2021/01/8201.pdf" target="_blank">[PDF]</a>

 **December 2020:** Excited to announce that I have joined the <a href = "https://lanl-ansi.github.io/" target="_blank">Advanced Network Science Initiative</a> group at Los Alamos National Lab as a <a href = "https://cnls.lanl.gov/External/" target="_blank">Center for Nonlinear Studies</a> Postdoctoral Fellow.